vivek-unni/mashithandu/mbccet/README.md

 - Instruction 2

-## Resources

-A list of Git/GitHub-related resources that might be helpful here.

 ## Contacts

-The contact points students/TinkerHub can reach out to if needed.
+The contact points students/TinkerHub can reach out to if needed

-Lead Name - mail-id/phno/discord-id
+Lead Name - athulofficial01@gmail.com/+91 88483 38058
-For support - mail-id/phno/discord-id
+For support - ashiksaleem20@gmail.com/+91 85900 70941